andimiller/blog/posts/2023-03-28-count-distinct-at-scale-I.md

 What if we could keep track of a load of these for the same data stream?

-The HyperLogLog's main mechanic is that it splits our hash into two halves, this is the number you configure a HyperLogLog with, usually between 4 and 16, because we're using a 32-bit hash.
+The HyperLogLog's main mechanic is that it splits our hash into two halves, the split point is the number you configure a HyperLogLog with, usually between 4 and 16, because we're using a 32-bit hash.

 ```scala
 val precision = 4 // use the first 4 bytes as a bucket index